abroniewski/MobilityDB-workshop-dashboards/doc/AIS_Dashboard_Notion_Export/AIS_Dashboard.md

-# Dashboard and Visualization of Ship Trajectories (AIS)

 This module builds on the Managing Ship Trajectories (AIS) module by creating a business intelligence dashboard to visualize and manipulate data.
 The module shows how to setup a Grafana dashboard with an existing database, create basic visualizations, set properties for different outputs, and use Variables to create dynamic visuals.

 # Contents